Last updated: July 2026 (revision 6)

 4.63 Calendar Integration.
 Where a Practitioner connects a supported third-party calendar service, the Practice is responsible for maintaining that connection and for any third-party calendar terms that apply.

 4.64 Stock Take – Practice responsibility.
-Stock categories, items, counts and (where enabled) bookings linking stock items to patient names are created and maintained entirely by the Practice.
-Baselayer.med does not verify stock data, expiry dates or controlled-substance compliance.
+Stock categories, items, lots, suppliers, counts, reservations and (where enabled) bookings linking stock items to patient names (or unknown-patient flags) are created and maintained entirely by the Practice.
+Baselayer.med does not verify stock data, expiry dates, controlled-substance compliance or supplier-invoice accuracy.

-4.65 Clinical Notes – Practice responsibility.
-Clinical notes and patient visit history are created, edited and maintained entirely by the Practice.
+4.65 Clinical Overview – Practice responsibility.
+Notes, charting data and patient visit history within Clinical Overview are created, edited and maintained entirely by the Practice.
 Baselayer.med does not review, validate or approve clinical note content.

 4.66 Audit logging.
 Access to patient data, AI-agent invocations, and document actions are logged for security and POPIA compliance purposes.
 These logs record which User accessed or modified data, and when, including IP address.